Dakoina/eos-tod-tandem-companion/README.md

 Could I make an app because I'm a developer?
 Yes!

 So I did, but I did not want to bother with servers and databases, and not put too much time into it.
 That's why I created this app with Claude 4 and ChatGPT 4.1 to see how good they had become.
-Et voilà!
-Half a day with some fine tuning here and there and I have a PWA that stores its data inside the browser.
+Are they perfect?
+No!
+There's still a lot to change, verify, test and improve.
+But after a couple hours with some fine tuning and changing stuff I have a PWA that stores its data inside the browser.

-IS the code perfect?
+Is the code perfect?
 Far from, looking at the css & html!
 But AI did a good enough job and it works as I wanted 😊

+**Note (rant)**: it seems that a lot of people are still ignorant about the "AI label"... it's not that AI generates everything perfectly!
+I still have to write down my use cases, verify the code, do extensive testing etc..
+And yes, than my app post got removed on a "certain" reddit, because people still have weird biases around AI stuff... f'ing get educated!
+You have no idea how much time pro developers have to put into real development!

 ## How to Install on iPhone and Android